No monthly contracts

-SimpliSafe also offers “Secret Alerts” for customers on the $24.99 Interactive Plan.
+SimpliSafe also offers “Secret Alerts” for customers.
 If you place a contact sensor on jewelry drawer, liquor cabinet, or a place where weapons are stored—and somebody opens it up—you will get a notification without triggering an alarm.
 These alerts can also be used to notify you that children have arrived safely at home (if the kids use a unique PIN code to disarm).

 How It Works